Total Acres: 265

 Sawyer's Island was conserved by Essex County Greenbelt in 1990 and became part of the 265-acre Rough Meadows Wildlife Sanctuary in 2012.
 The Sanctuary connects over 8,000 acres in a mosaic of protected land and wildlife habitat within the Great Marsh Ecosystem, supporting an astonishing diversity of plants and animals, including rare and endangered species.
 It also serves as critical migratory bird habitat and important breeding grounds for many species of birds, fish, and crustaceans.

-The site of the former Salem Fraternity Boys Camp, the island is bordered by Sawyer’s Island Creek and Mud Creek, which curves around its northern end.
-The views in every direction are spectacular, and include an active Osprey nesting platform.
+The site of the former Salem Fraternity Boys Camp, the island is bordered by Sawyer’s Island Creek and Mud Creek, which curves around its northern end and offers a perfect launch site for a kayak or canoe.
+The island consists of open field with wooded edges and is bordered by salt marsh.
 Stands of oak and hickory on the northwest edge of the island provide a lovely sheltered picnic area.
-The site is also a perfect launch for a kayak or canoe.
+The views in every direction are spectacular and include an active Osprey nesting platform.
+A portion of the island - though protected by a conservation restriction- is still privately owned, and we ask that you respect the fence-marked boundary.

 For Your Safety: